guglielmopiasenti/js-biglietto-treno-form/README.md

 ## PROCEDURE

-1. I get the input elements from the DOM
+1. I get the input and button elements from the DOM
-2.
+2. I create an event listener for the button so that it can read the inputs from targeted inputs
-3.
+3. I get the previous calculation and I connect it to the new elements